 - Urinary retention

 How is neurogenic bladder treated?

 - Bladder training: A non-surgical approach helps patients learn the skills and exercises (such as Kegels) needed to strengthen the pelvic floor muscles.
 Some patients might be asked to keep a diary recording the time of urination and amount passed so the patient can establish a more manageable pattern for urination.

 - Catheterization: In this treatment, patients are taught how to self-insert a small catheter tube in order to empty the bladder at regular intervals.

 - Sacral Neuromodulation: In this relatively new approach, small electrodes and a stimulator are inserted near nerves related to bladder function.
 The stimulator delivers the electrical impulses that the body would normally receive if the nerves were undamaged.

 What is unique about Yale's approach to the treatment of neurogenic bladder?

 Patients can expect the most advanced treatment options available for neurogenic bladder, including sacral neuromodulation bladder injections and complex bladder reconstructive surgery.

-“Our goal is to provide a patient-centered approach," says Dr. Chai.
-"So we work with your medical doctors including primary care physicians, neurologists, and specialists in physical medicine and rehabilitation (physiatrists) to ensure that you are taken care of holistically.”
+The goal is to provide a patient-centered approach.
+Yale experts work with patients' medical doctors, including primary care physicians, neurologists, and specialists in physical medicine and rehabilitation (physiatrists) to ensure they are taken care of holistically.